 Bioequivalence bioavailability

-Convex team has extensive experience in the conduct of bioequivalence and bioavailability study.
-We can work along with you in the process of a study design and conduct of:
+Convex team has extensive experience in the conduct of bioequivalence and bioavailability studies.
+We can work along with you in the process of study design and conduct.
+Our dedicated team of experts ensures that all studies are performed in compliance with Good Clinical Practice (GCP) guidelines and regulatory requirements.

 • Crossover and Parallel Design